 Happy Canoe Year!
 On January 1, 2015, the Forest Preserves of Cook County will host the annual New Year’s Day Canoe Paddle down the North Branch of the Chicago River.
-Experienced paddlers are invited to participate in this free event, which begins below the Skokie Lagoons and finishes approximately four miles later in Linne Woods.
+Experienced paddlers are invited to participate in this free event, which begins below the Skokie Lagoons and finishes approximately six miles later in Linne Woods.
 In past years, more than 300 people have participated.

 The New Year’s Day Canoe Paddle is presented in conjunction with the Illinois Paddling Council.
 The event was founded in 1985 by Ralph Frese.

 Participants must bring their own boats and personal floatation devices and dress in clothing that retains warmth if wet.
 All participants will be checked for proper clothing and equipment before launching.
 Paddling any river in cold weather is inherently dangerous.
 This event is best suited to experienced paddlers and/or people with experience in cold-weather sports.

 The trip begins in Winnetka, east of the Edens, just north of the intersection of Willow Road and Forestway Drive.
 Access to the boat launch is just below the Willow Road Dam.
 The trip ends at the Linne Woods Canoe Access a few hundred yards downstream from the horse bridge in Linne Woods.
 Linne Woods is in Morton Grove, on Dempster Street at Ferris Ave, east of Lehigh Ave.